jsstrn/rent-my-ride/README.md

 Rent My Ride
 =======

-Rent My Ride is a final year project by students at Nanyang Polytechnic.
-We're using CakePHP as a framework, leveraging on MVC principles.
+Rent My Ride is a pre-Uber social car rental service build with the CakePHP framework.

 Useful Links
 ----------------